kri-eng/CS418-Project/README.md

 **4. earthquakes.csv:**
 The file contains the necessary data required for processing in the collab.
 It is based on CORGIS dataset.

+**5. CS_418_project__source_code.ipynb:**
+The file contains the necessary source code that was utilized in the project from the start to the end.
+It is a file shared between two partners.